docker/docs/userguide.md

 * but that multiple tags in one repo are pushed if you don't specify the `:tag` (ie, `imagename` does not always mean `imagename:latest`)
 * show what happens for non-latest, and when there are more than one tag in a repo
 * explain the fully-qualified repo/image name
-* explain how to remove an image from DTR -->
+* explain how to remove an image from Docker Trusted Registry -->